adaltas/node-hbase/readme.md

 |_|   |_|\___/ \____|_____)  |_|   |_|______/\_____(___/|_____)
 </pre>

 Node HBase is a Node.JS client for HBase server.
-It use the Rest API (Stargate in previous versions) to communicate with HBase.
-Currently, the data exchange format is json but protocol buffer will follow.
+It use the Rest API (Stargate) to communicate with HBase.
+Currently, the data exchange format is JSON (but protocol buffer could follow).

 Quick example
 -------------